 How long does bankruptcy stay on your credit report?

 When someone is filing for bankruptcy, one of their main concerns is typically how the claim will affect their credit score.
 It is true that while bankruptcy can certainly impact your credit score, it can also be the quickest way to improve it.
+Continue reading for more information on how can bankruptcy affect a credit report.

 For example, someone who doesn’t file for bankruptcy might continuously be behind in payments and have an ever-increasing amount of debt without the ability to catch up.
 In this case, their credit score will continue to take hit after hit with no means for improvement.
 By filing for bankruptcy, a reduced debt load will eventually be able to help that person get their finances back on track.
 Having a strategy for making loan and credit payments on time will significantly reduce their debt-to-income ratio and rebuild their credit.

 However, depending on the chapter filed, the bankruptcy must remain public record for a certain period of time.
 Even after debts have been paid off and the credit is rebuilt, a bankruptcy claim will remain on a person’s credit report for either 7 or 10 years.
 If you file for Chapter 7 bankruptcy in Kentucky or Indiana, for example, the record will remain on your credit report for 10 years due to the fact that little or none of the debt is repaid.
-Meanwhile, because filing for Chapter 13 requires at least a partial repayment of your debts, it will remain for 7 years from the filing date.
+Meanwhile, because filing for Chapter 13 bankruptcy requires at least a partial repayment of your debts, it will remain for 7 years from the filing date.

 For More Questions, Contact O’Bryan Law Offices Today